 The Hyperice HyperVolt is one of the first and most well-known percussive massage devices.

-It's now one of many massage guns on the market, and the technology has developed rapidly.
-There are now many high quality percussive massage devices, some offering more features for less money.
+It's now one of many massage guns on the market, and as of 2023, the technology has developed rapidly.
+There are now many high quality percussive massage devices - some offering more features for less money.

-Popular alternatives include the Theragun, Opove, ExoGun, and our very own AlphaGun V6.
+Popular alternatives include the Theragun, Opove, ExoGun, and our very own (and newly upgraded) AlphaGun X.

 However, the HyperVolt remains both one of the most popular and expensive - so it's worth looking at it in detail before exploring the alternatives.